g12n/SadRobot/chapters/about-machine-intelligence.md

 ---
-layout: layout.njk
 title: A lecture in machine intelligence
 ---

 “￼Do you remember the time when everything was talking about the singularity?￼” she asked.
 “The point when artificial intelligence and human intelligence would match and machines would rise above humans quickly.￼￼ The idea was that machines would grow above their makers and ￼finally eradicate them.”
 She took a sip of wine.
 “It didn’t happen until now.
 And I am perfectly confident that it won’t ever happen.”
 She pointed a finger at me.
 “And do you know why?“